stdunbar/snapshot-lamda/README.md

 A simple [AWS Lambda](https://aws.amazon.com/lambda/) function to handle creating an EBS snapshot of a volume and to remove "old" snapshots.

-The input to the Lambda is likely to come from CloudWatch but that is not a requirement.
+The input to the Lambda is likely to come from Eventbridge rules but that is not a requirement.
 The input is a very simple JSON object:

 ```json